-The University of Connecticut's 2017 Affirmative Action Plan for Employment (Plan) was approved by the Commission on Human Rights and Opportunities on April 11, 2018.
-The Plan reports the University's good faith efforts relative to diversifying the workforce of the University, attaining goals, and achieving equal employment opportunity.
+On April 15, 2020, the Commission on Human Rights and Opportunities approved the University of Connecticut's 2019 Affirmative Action Plan (Plan).
+The Plan reports UConn's good faith efforts relative to diversifying the workforce, attaining goals, and achieving equal employment opportunity.

-All employees are invited to review and comment on the 2017 Plan until September 30, 2018.
-A full copy of the Plan is available for review in the following locations:
+All employees are invited to review and comment on the 2019 Plan until February 28, 2021.
+A copy of the Plan is available for review and comments in the following locations: